What's in Your Camera Bags?

 Hasselblad 500CM, with an 80mm f2.8 Carl Zeiss Optics Lens

 This Swedish made camera is a vintage beauty from around the 1960's.
 It's shutter makes a specific loud "kerrrplunk" sound, music to my ears.
 It shoots a square 6x6 negative, with 12 images per roll of 120 film.
 This is a completely manual camera, there is no battery which means no light meter.
 A hand held light meter is a must.
 It's Carl Zeiss lens renders images that are extremely sharp and at the same time, a little dreamy.
-I use Kodak Portra 400 or 800 ISO film or Ilford Delta 3200 ISO film.
-I adore this camera.
+I use Kodak Portra 400 ISO film or Ilford Delta 3200 ISO film.

 Fun fact, in 1969, a slightly modified Hasselbald went to the moon on the Lunar space shuttle Apollo 11 when astronauts Neil Armstrong and Edwin "Buzz" Aldrin became the first people to reach the moon.
 A little history side note.